-KR 3.1.The curriculum must reflect the nutrition care process and include the principles and methods of assessment, diagnosis, identification and implementation of interventions and strategies for monitoring and evaluation.
+KRD 3.1 The curriculum must reflect the principles of Medical Nutrition Therapy and the practice of the nutrition care process, including principles and methods of assessment, diagnosis, identification and implementation of interventions and strategies for monitoring and evaluation.

-Students are able to use the nutrition care process to make decisions, to identify nutrition related problems and determine evaluate nutrition interventions, including medical nutrition therapy, disease prevention and health promotion.
+KRD 3.1a.
+Students must be able to use the nutrition care process to make decisions, to identify nutrition-related problems and determine and evaluate nutrition interventions

-KR 3.2 The curriculum must include the role of environment, food, nutrition and lifestyle choices in health promotion and disease prevention.
+KRD 3.2 The curriculum must include the role of environment, food, nutrition and lifestyle choices in health promotion and disease prevention.

-Students are able to apply knowledge of the role of environment, food and lifestyle choices to develop interventions to affect change and enhance wellness in diverse individuals and groups
+KRD 3.2a.
+Students must be able to develop interventions to affect change and enhance wellness in diverse individuals and groups.

-KR 3.3.
-The curriculum must include education and behavior change theories and techniques.
-KR 3.3.a.
-Learning Outcome: Students are able to develop an educational session or program/educational strategy for a target population.
+KRD 3.3 The curriculum must include education and behavior change theories and techniques.
+KRD 3.3a.
+Students must be able to develop an educational session or program/educational strategy for a target population.